Script File

 Deciding to give ‘Sly’ another look in 2023, it immediately made sense what could, and should be done with it.
 Although it wouldn’t work as a theatrical feature film, it would obviously work now as a TV series.
 And not just as a pilot episode, but as an entire first season, ideal for a premium format such as Apple TV+, Hulu, Netflix, Prime, or HBO.

-Lastly, while assuming at first, that everything about ‘Sly’ would have to be updated for 2023, I was not enthusiastic about redrafting this story.
-That was until I realized that — the setting itself, DID NOT have to be updated.
+While assuming at first, that everything about ‘Sly’ would have to be updated for 2023, I was not enthusiastic about redrafting this story.
+That was until I realized that the setting itself, DID NOT have to be updated.
 The story could serve as a time capsule, of what it was like to live in Austin, in the year 2010.

 Tapping into a new era of nostalgia, America was different.
 Barack Obama was president.
 Most people didn’t have a smart phone.
 Compared to now, life was almost simple back then.
-Only in such a time, could adults in their 20s, 30s, and 40s passionately argue about movies, and behave like children while doing so — and back then, the call for mainstream social justice really didn’t need the support of adults like them; or, at least not like it would need them now.
+Only in such a time, could adults in their 20s, 30s, and 40s passionately argue about movies, and behave like children while doing so; and back then, the call for widespread social justice really didn’t need the support of adults like them; or, at least not like it would need their support now.

 Copyright Registration Number: